-3. Teaching Learning Process and Assessment Methods

-Facilitating the achievements of Course Learning Objectives
+3. Teaching Learning Process and Assessment Methods Facilitating the achievements of Course Learning Objectives

-Unit No. Course Learning Outcomes Teaching and Learning Activity Assessment Tasks Ι Ability to comprehend the structure, function, optical and acid base properties of amino acids.
+Unit No. Course Learning Outcomes Teaching and Learning Activity Assessment Tasks I Ability to comprehend the structure, function, optical and acid base properties of amino acids.
 Classroom teaching of structures and properties of amino acids and laboratory experiments on titration curves and identification of functional groups.
 Quiz on amino acid properties and structure.
-Students will be shown three-dimensional structures of amino acids in power points, which they will identify and relate to properties Ш Introduction to the structure, properties, stereoisomerism and roles of carbohydrates.
-Traditional chalk and board teaching; learning properties of carbohydrates through laboratory-based identification Test on structure and functions of carbohydrates Ш Appreciation of the varied roles of lipids such as distribution in different biological membranes, storage lipids, and signaling lipids.
-Traditional teaching of structures of lipids and video presentation of membrane lipids: learning structure and function of lipids and membranes through discussion and powerpoint presentations learning properties of lipids through Test and MCQ on lipids laboratory-based examination.
-IV Understanding nucleic acid chemistry, physical properties and structure.
+Students will be shown three-dimensional structures of amino acids in power points, which they will identify and relate to properties II Introduction to the structure, properties, stereoisomerism and roles of carbohydrates.
+Traditional chalk and board teaching; learning properties of carbohydrates through laboratory-based identification Test on structure and functions of carbohydrates III Appreciation of the varied roles of lipids such as distribution in different biological membranes, storage lipids, and signaling lipids.
+Traditional teaching of structures of lipids and video presentation of membrane lipids: learning structure and function of lipids and membranes through discussion and powerpoint presentations learning properties of lipids through Test and MCQ on lipids

+IV Understanding nucleic acid chemistry, physical properties and structure. laboratory-based examination.
 Chalk and board teaching and presentation on double helix model of nucleic acid structure.
-Qualitative identification of nucleic acid through laboratory-based experiments Test and quiz on nucleic acids.
-Discussion on the history of discovery of double helix of DNA V Understanding of the biochemical importance of vitamins and their active forms Classroom teaching of nutritional roles of vitamins and their active forms.
-Nutritional importance can be studied by their associated deficiency symptoms and diseases deficiency diseases.
+Qualitative identification of nucleic acid through laboratory-based Test and quiz on nucleic acids.
+Discussion on the history of discovery of double helix of DNA V Understanding of the biochemical importance of vitamins and their active forms nutritional roles of deficiency diseases.
+Revision of the entire

-(Assessment tasks enlisted here are indicative in nature)
+^{(}Assessment tasks enlisted here are indicative in nature)